Marcel Lee

 audio review : Reveal ( album ) … REM

-As far as choruses and drum-beats go, REM’s Reveal is a small step down from Up.
-That’s despite the titles of the first two songs, which, metaphorically speaking, seem to imply further artistic elevation.
+As far as choruses and drumbeats go, REM’s Reveal is a step down from Up.
+That’s despite the titles of the first two songs, which seem to imply further artistic elevation.
 High, with a dreamy snare and hazy chords, conjures 1980s Phil Collins.
-And that’s a good thing.
-But The Lifting, even with a rhythm section pleasantly reminiscent of Can You Feel It by The Jacksons, never really gets off the sandy ground.
+That’s a good thing.
+The Lifting, even with a rhythm section pleasantly reminiscent of Can You Feel It by The Jacksons, never really gets off the sand.

-Yes, there’s a Beautiful beach-boy ballad on the last album, but this entire Reveal has a warm summer atmosphere going for it.
+There’s a Beautiful Beach Boy ballad on the last album, but this entire Reveal has a warm summer atmosphere.
 There’s a Beachball flying thru the sky.
-And the shiniest gem; Beat A Drum; has the blinding sun reflecting in the back of Michael Stipe’s eye.
-Cool in contrast are the spacey sound effects on the group’s Saturn Return, which throws what sounds like a referee’s whistle into the mix, and the album’s Rain song.
+The shiniest gem, Beat A Drum, has the sun reflecting in the back of Michael Stipe’s eye.
+Cool in contrast are the spacey sound effects on Saturn Return, which throws what sounds like a referee’s whistle into the mix, and the album’s Rain song.

 2001